Recycled Shibori Dyed Tin Can Planters.

 I left my socks as they were and folded them in on themselves at the top of the can.
 You can do the same or snip off the toe of the sock if you prefer and secure them with a little bit of glue.

 As you can see the socks and the tin cans together make lovely Shibori dyed tin can planters.
 You don't have to use them as planters they would also make a lovely pen or utensil holder.
 I love recycling tin cans to make planters.
-One of my most popular tin can planters was my easiest to make, my gold crushed tin can planters (see here).
+I love using tin cans as planters you can see more popular ideas here.